 Manufactured synthetic identities originate from valid pieces of data that are assembled from multiple identities and then stitched together.
 For example, a fake identity is created after one person’s social security number is paired with another person’s address and a third person’s name.

 Although this method is still being used today, fraudsters build these identities using invalid information instead.
-In the USA, for example, fraudsters create random social security numbers using the same structure as the Social Security Administration uses to issue social security numbers to genuine citizens.
+In the USA, for example, fraudsters create random Social Security numbers using the same structure as the Social Security Administration uses to issue Social Security numbers to genuine citizens.

 Then, fraudsters add Personal Identifiable Information (PII) that doesn’t belong to any citizen.
 Criminals switched to using this technique as this form of synthetic ID fraud is much more difficult to detect.